General Roman Calendar

-The General Roman Calendar (GRC) is the liturgical calendar that indicates the dates of celebrations of saints and mysteries of the Lord (Jesus Christ) in the Roman Rite of the Catholic Church, wherever this liturgical rite is in use.
-These celebrations are a fixed annual date, or occur on a particular day of the week.
-Examples are the Feast of the Baptism of the Lord in January and the Feast of Christ the King in November.
-Other dates relate to the date of Easter.
-Examples are the celebrations of the Sacred Heart of Jesus and the Immaculate Heart of Mary.
+The General Roman Calendar (GRC) is the liturgical calendar in the Roman Rite of the Catholic Church.
+It indicates the dates of celebrations of saints and mysteries of Jesus according to Christianity wherever this liturgical rite is in use.
+Some celebrations are a fixed annual date, or occur on a particular day of the week, for example the Feast of the Baptism of the Lord in January and the Feast of Christ the King in November.
+Other dates relate to the date of Easter, such as the celebrations of the Sacred Heart of Jesus and the Immaculate Heart of Mary.

 Description

 National and diocesan calendars, including that of the Diocese of Rome itself as well as the calendars of religious institutes and even of continents, add other saints and mysteries or transfer the celebration of a particular saint or mystery from the date assigned in the General Calendar to another date.

-These liturgical calendars indicate the degree or rank of each celebration: memorial (which can be merely optional), feast, or solemnity.
+These liturgical calendars indicate the degree or rank of each celebration: memorial (which can be optional), feast, or solemnity.
 Among other differences, the Gloria is said or sung at the Mass of a feast but not at that of a memorial.
-The Creed is added on solemnities.
+The Nicene Creed is added on solemnities.

-The last general revision of the General Roman Calendar was in 1969 and was authorized by the motu proprio Mysterii Paschalis of Paul VI.
+The last general revision of the General Roman Calendar was in 1969 and was authorized by the motu proprio of Pope Paul VI, Mysterii Paschalis.
 The motu proprio and the decree of promulgation were included in the book Calendarium Romanum, published in the same year by Libreria Editrice Vaticana.
 This contained the official document Universal Norms on the Liturgical Year and the Calendar, and the list of celebrations of the General Roman Calendar.
 Both these documents are printed, in their present revised form, in the Roman Missal, after the General Instruction of the Roman Missal.

 Selection of saints included

-While canonization involves the addition of the saint's name to the Roman Martyrology, it does not necessarily involve the insertion of the saint's name into the General Roman Calendar, which mentions only a very limited selection of canonized saints.
-There is a common misconception that certain saints, (e.g., Christopher) were "unsainted" in 1969 or that veneration of them was "suppressed".
-Christopher is recognized as a saint of the Catholic Church, being listed as a martyr in the Roman Martyrology under 25 July.
+Saints included in General Roman Calendar are a selection of canonized saints.
+All canonized saints' names are added to the Roman Martyrology.

-In 1969, when Paul VI issued Mysterii Paschalis, he acknowledged that, while the written Acts of Saint Christopher are merely legendary, attestations to the veneration of the martyr date from ancient times.
-His change in the calendar of saints included "leaving the memorial of Saint Christopher to local calendars", because of the relatively late date of its insertion into the Roman calendar.
+There is a common misconception that for certain saints (e.g., Christopher), veneration was "suppressed" as part of changes by the Second Vatican Council.
+In fact, those saints remain recognized, being listed as martyrs in the Roman Martyrology or celebrated in regional calendars.
+In 1969, in Mysterii Paschalis, Pope Paul VI wrote, with reference to Saint Christopher, that the Acts of Saint Christopher are legendary, despite attestations to the veneration of the martyr dating from ancient times.
+His changes to the calendar of saints included "leaving the memorial of Saint Christopher to local calendars", because of the relatively late date of its addition to what was then the Tridentine calendar.